xrazis/haris.razis.com/content/posts/cappadocia.md

 attr="Once the sun was out, the whole valley turned red." width=100% align=center link="/blog/cappadocia/PXL_20241018_145517321.webp" target="_blank" >}}

-When we woke up the second day at Göreme, we were greeted by freezing cold weather, and unfortunately, we had to ride to Derinkuyu, an underground city an hours' drive away.
+When we woke up the second day at Göreme, we were greeted by freezing cold weather.
+Unfortunately, we had to ride to Derinkuyu, an underground city an hours' drive away.
 The Cappadocia region has many underground cities, which were first built in the 8th-7th century BC by the phrygians.

-Derinkuyu, as we see it today, was largely developed in the Byzantine era when it served as a defensive stronghold during the Arab-byzantine war.
+Derinkuyu, as we see it today, was largely developed in the Byzantine era when it served as a defensive stronghold during the Arab-Byzantine war.
 It was used until the 20th century when Cappadocian Greek and Armenians took refuge to escape the massacres at Adana.
 After the population exchange between the Greeks and the Turks in 1923, the city was abandoned and rediscovered by accident in the 1960s.